rashed091/scaffold-frontend/README.md

-# React Typescript Starter Project

-### Initialize the project with command
+# Create a react typescript project from scratch

 ```
 yarn init -y